-- the scope, progress, results and costs of researching and developing our product candidates, and conducting preclinical studies and clinical studies; - the timing of, and the costs involved in, obtaining regulatory approvals for our product candidates, if clinical studies are successful, including any costs from post-market requirements; - the cost of commercialization activities for our product candidates, if any of these product candidates is approved for sale, including marketing, sales and distribution costs; - the cost of manufacturing our product candidates for clinical studies in preparation for regulatory approval and in preparation for commercialization; - our ability to establish and maintain strategic licensing or other arrangements and the financial terms of such agreements; - the costs to develop, acquire or in-license future product candidates or technologies; - the costs involved in preparing, filing, prosecuting, maintaining, expanding, defending and enforcing patent claims, including litigation costs and the outcome of such litigation;

-- the timing, receipt and amount of sales of, or royalties on, our future products, if any; and - the emergence of competing technologies or other adverse market developments.
+- the scope, progress, results and costs of researching and developing our product candidates, and conducting preclinical and clinical studies; - the timing of, and the costs involved in, obtaining regulatory approvals for our product candidates, if clinical studies are successful, including any costs from post-market requirements; - the cost of commercialization activities for our product candidates, if any of these product candidates is approved for sale, including marketing, sales and distribution costs; - the cost of manufacturing our product candidates for clinical studies in preparation for regulatory approval and in preparation for commercialization; - our ability to establish and maintain strategic licensing or other arrangements and the financial terms of such agreements; - the costs to develop, acquire or in-license future product candidates or technologies; - the costs involved in preparing, filing, prosecuting, maintaining, expanding, defending and enforcing patent claims, including litigation costs and the outcome of such litigation; - the timing, receipt and amount of sales of, or royalties on, our future products, if any; and - the emergence of competing technologies or other adverse market developments.

-We believe that our existing cash, cash equivalents and short-term investments will be sufficient to fund our planned operations to mid-2020.
-As of December 31, 2018, we had total cash, cash equivalents and short-term investments of \$309.6 million.
+We believe that our existing cash, cash equivalents and short-term investments as of December 31, 2019, together with net proceeds from the sale of our common stock from our 2019 ATM Facility in January 2020, described in Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources section of this Annual Report on Form 10-K, will be sufficient to fund our planned operations into the second quarter of 2021.
+As of December 31, 2019, we had total cash, cash equivalents and short-term investments of \$259.1 million.
 However, our operating plan may change as a result of many factors currently unknown to us, and we may need additional funds sooner than planned.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.